Haroenv/dzello-dot-com/site/content/thailand/2015-07-13-parallel-journeys.md

 The pool’s peaceful weekday emptiness is less disturbed by the two chain-smoking middle-aged Americans than by the music — TLC and Bruce Springsteen and everything in between — squeaking treble-only out of tinny waterproof speakers.
 Put another speaker here, they said.
 A speaker by every chair, they said.

 It’s otherwise idyllic on the 10th floor of the Aloft Hotel Sukhamvit Soi 11 Bangkok.
 The water warm, the view captive.
-“Music” aside the environmental intrusions are benign, enough to make me wonder why I thought to mention them anyway.
+"Music" aside the environmental intrusions are benign, enough to make me wonder why I thought to mention them anyway.
 Old habit, I guess.

 ![](/images/thailand/thailand-1.png)*Time for a quick cool-down in the pool.*